Chiratidzo/EncrypytedTrafficClassifier/README.md

 2. Label the packets in each flow by running *nDPI* on each flow.

-    1. Prerequisites:

-        - GNU tools (autogen, automake, autoconf, libtool)
-        - GNU C compiler (gcc)

-    2. Install [ndpi](https://github.com/ntop/nDPI) in the `labelling` directory, and follow the instructions for compilation.
+    1. Install [ndpi](https://github.com/ntop/nDPI) in the `labelling` directory, and follow the instructions for compilation.

         ```bash
         cd preprocessing/labelling/